ofanan/SFC_migration/README.md

 To run a SUMO simulation, you need also the relevant configuration files.
 Here are the configuration files for [LuST](https://github.com/lcodeca/LuSTScenario) (Luxembourg Sumo Traffic project), and for [MoST](https://github.com/lcodeca/MoSTScenario) (Monaco Sumo Traffic project).

-To use the Gurobi LP solver, install Gurobi and uncomment-out the line "import Gurobi" in SFC_mig_Simulator.py.
+To use the Gurobi LP solver, install Gurobi and uncomment the line "import Gurobi" in SFC_mig_Simulator.py.

 To use SUMO and Traci, install these tools.